WarutaShinken/arch-guide/content/install/index.md

 ### <a id="old-intel-mac-delay" href="#old-intel-mac-delay">Delay on Old Intel-Based Macs</a>

-If you are installing this on a very old Intel-based Mac, after a boot option is chosen in GRUB, there can be a roughly 2 minute black screen before any text shows up.
+If you are installing this on a very old Intel-based Mac, after a boot option is chosen, there can be a roughly 2 minute black screen before any text shows up.
 You may have to be patient in this case before assuming the boot process got stuck.
 As long as it's progressing, the thumbdrive's activity light will be going off.

 This was the case for my A1225 Mac.